Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

     </pba-col>
 </pba-cols>

 Notes:

 Here we have a few assumptions, but the main ones are:

 - imagine we have only 2 miners
 - the block rewards is 2

-Let's figre out how many bitcoins each one of them will mine on average.
+Let's figure out how many bitcoins each one of them will mine on average.

 ---v

 ## Nash Equilibrium

 <img style="width: 700px" src="../../assets/img/3-Blockchain/nash.drawio (1).svg" alt="Some Pic" />

 Notes:

 If both miners are not mining honestly, none of them produce valid bitcoin blocks... then there are no ACTUAL bitcoins being mined.
 Remember that they don't cooperate but for instance try and push blocks with 9999 BTC in their account.
 So the reward is 0 for both.

 ---v

 ## Nash Equilibrium

 <img style="width: 700px" src="../../assets/img/3-Blockchain/nash.drawio (2).svg" alt="Some Pic" />

 Notes:

 If both are working honestly and making valid blocks they have an equal chance to mine a block and reap the rewards.
 Rest of the nodes will accept those blocks but the two miners compete for the same resource so each one will get a single BTC on average (as the mining reward is 2).

 ---v

 ## Nash Equilibrium

 <img style="width: 700px" src="../../assets/img/3-Blockchain/nash.drawio (3).svg" alt="Some Pic" />

 Notes:

 If one of them is dishonest the other one can still keep working honestly and reap greater rewards as there is no competition.
 In that case the honest party gains 2 BTC.

 Now that we know who earns how many bitcoins in each scenario we need to shift out attention to another important force.
 Things like Twitter, Facebook or Bitcoin are often deemed as valuable because of their Network Effect.

 ---v

 ## Nash Equilibrium

 <br>

 #### _Network Effect_